New to Tango?

 What is a Milonga?
 What is a Practica?

 A milonga is an Argentine Tango social dance.
 People come as individuals or with a partner.
 Music is usually played in tandas, or sets, with 3 or 4 songs in a tanda.
-In betwen tandas there will be a cortina, a short music interlude (30 sec or so long) of non-tango music.
+In between tandas, there will be a cortina, a short music interlude (30 sec or so long) of non-tango music.
 This is the customary time to return to your seats and look for a new partner.
 Milonga is also a style of dance, played and danced on the 2/4 beat rather than the standard 4/4.

 A practica is a place to practice Tango.
 Floorcraft protocols are generally relaxed as compared to a milonga.
-Specifically, it is acceptable to talk during the dance, and work on steps or figures.
+Specifically, it is acceptable to talk during the dance and work on steps or figures.

 Learning Tango